ekce/pibot/README.md

 module.exports = config;
 ```

-Here is a sample systemd unit file that can be used to start the bot.
+Here is a sample systemd unit file that can be used to start the bot (using NVM).
 `pibot.service`:
 ```
 [Unit]